Blackest-Bird/SET/README.md

 # SET
-school project about the game SET\n to play the game, please download all the images and safe them in the same directory as te SET2 file
+school project about the game SET

+to play the game, please download all the images and safe them in the same directory as te SET2 file